frostplexx/ExtPorter/README.md

 - View Source needs you to use the [kitty](https://sw.kovidgoyal.net/kitty/) terminal as it opens new tabs and panes
 - Displaying images needs a terminal that supports that feature such as kitty, WezTerm or Ghostty
-- If you want to use "Generate Description" You must first configure an ollama endpoint in `.env`.
-See [LLM Integration](https://github.com/frostplexx/ExtPorter/blob/dev/README.md#llm-integration) for more info.
+- If you want to use "Generate Description" You must first configure an LLM endpoint in `.env`.
+See [LLM Integration](#llm-integration) for more info.

 ### Modules